Lynching of John Henry James: Accusation

 Julia Hotopp, 20, from a prominent white family, reported that on the morning of July 11, 1898, she been assaulted by a "very black man, heavy-set, slight mustache, [who] wore dark clothes, and his toes were sticking out of his shoes."
 The Commonwealth Attorney (prosecutor), Captain Micajah Woods, said after talking with her that "it was one of the most atrocious rapes ever committed.
 The circumstances were of such a character and so revolting that he was unwilling to state them in detail — of a character to stir any community to its deepest depths."
-Since Julia was by all reports uninjured, this presumably refers to the nature of the sexual act(s).

 James was quickly arrested and then identified by Hotopp; there is no recorded statement on whether James matched the description she had given, or whether his body showed the scrapes that must have resulted since Julia clawed her attacker so hard there were particles of his skin under her fingernails.
 He was taken to the scene of the crime and his shoes matched tracks at the scene.
 As he was returned to jail in Charlottesville a large crowd grew and there was talk of lynching.
 For his protection James was smuggled out of the jail ("taken over the north wall of the jailyard, through some private premises out by the wine-cellar"), and taken by train 40 miles west to the jail in Staunton, Virginia, where he spent the night.
 The crowd in Charlottesville was described as "outraged".
 "It became necessary to take some of them through the jail to satisfy them that the man had really been taken away."

 A grand jury was convened for the following morning.